 Doesn’t that cowardly lion knock-off just freak you out?
 It gives me bad acid trip vibes and looks legitimately threatening.
 This creature is absolutely nothing like the Phanatic or Mr. Met.
 It’s just this unnecessary, demonic beast that looks like it means harm.
 Sadly, there are more like the Kings’ mascot than original, well received ones.

 Also don’t get the idea that college mascots are in any way better.
 Some college mascots are excellent and have a great history, but the majority are just lower effort versions of the monstrosity above.
 I mean honestly, do we really need the Notre Dame leprechaun?
 It just looks like some coked up white dude on St. Patty’s day who swears he’s Irish but doesn’t even know what Dublin is.
 We can do without him as well.

 For some reason, teams seem to have this idea that a mascot is an absolute necessity.
 Even minor league teams have mascots and most of them are just straight nightmare fuel.
 So widespread is this belief in a mascot that Division III colleges – where nobody even watches the sports teams – feel the need to be in on the action.
-When I was at Bloomsburg, they had this mascot where a guy who looks like he’s saying “fuck my life right now” uncomfortably dances for the crowd; a crowd that was honestly smaller than my high school games.
+When I was at Bloomsburg, they had this mascot where a guy who looks like he absolutely hates his life uncomfortably dances for the crowd; a crowd that was honestly smaller than my high school games.
 We don’t need it folks, we really don’t.

 With all the technology that is readily available today, high school students could come up with an in-game gimmick more creative than the majority of mascots.
 It’s long overdue to re-evaluate mascots and find a new slant.
 What say you?